openresty/lua-resty-core/README.markdown

 Description
 ===========

-This pure Lua library reimplements a good part of the ngx_lua's [Nginx API for Lua](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) with LuaJIT FFI and installs the new FFI-based Lua API into the ngx.* and ndk.* namespaces used by the ngx_lua module.
+This pure Lua library reimplements part of the ngx_lua's [Nginx API for Lua](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) with LuaJIT FFI and installs the new FFI-based Lua API into the ngx.* and ndk.* namespaces used by the ngx_lua module.

 The FFI-based Lua API can work with LuaJIT's JIT compiler.
-Lua code using ngx_lua's default `lua_CFunction`-based API will never be JIT compiled and is always interpreted.
+Lua code using ngx_lua's default API will based on the standard Lua C API never be JIT compiled and is always interpreted (slowly).

 Prerequisites
 =============